-CSF Board Chair and Founder, Dry Creek Ventures, Healdsburg, CA
+CSF Board Chair and Partner, Allotrope Partners, Oakland, CA

-Mr. Hambrecht has served on numerous boards of directors, including Castelle, Inc. (Nasdaq: CSTL), an electronics company that was sold in July 2007 where he served as chairman of the audit committee.
-He also served on the boards of a number of private companies in the electronics, software and recreation industries.
+Mr. Hambrecht serves on the boards of a number of public and private companies.
 In addition to CSF, he is presently on the board of the non-profit Institute for Transportation and Development Policy, an organization that provides technical and political support for smart transportation policies in cities in developing countries.

 Marc Stuart is a private equity investor in the carbon and clean energy space.
 His firm, Allotrope Ventures, seeks out early stage opportunities in technology and execution platforms that are positioned to thrive in the transition to the low carbon economy.

 Prior to Allotrope, Marc co-founded EcoSecurities in 1997 and departed in the spring of 2010, following transition to full integration as a subsidiary of JP Morgan.
 With offices in 16 countries, EcoSecurities was a globally leading developer of greenhouse gas reduction projects and was publicly traded on the London Stock Exchange until it was purchased by JP Morgan in 2009.
 Marc was Director of New Business Development and also headed up the firms Government and Regulatory Affairs Group, providing the firms positions within the evolving policy and regulatory processes of the UN, EU, US and elsewhere.
 He has more than 16 years experience of international business development experience in carbon markets and clean energy development across more than 30 countries.